Equivariant $K$-theory, affine Grassmannian and perfection: Fixed-point schemes and traces from equivariant K -theory

 One consequence is the well-known splitting principle. \begin{lemma} Let $c \in K^G_0(X)$ be the class of a $G$-equivariant vector bundle $\eE$ on $X$ of rank $n$.
 Then there exists a $G$-equivariant morphism $f: Y \to X$ such that $f^*: K^G_0(X) \to K^G_0(Y)$ is injective and $f^*[\E] = \sum_i^n [\eL_i]$ for some $G$-equivariant line bundles $\eL_i$ on $Y$.
 Similarly for $K^G_0(-, k)$. \end{lemma} \begin{proof} Such $Y$ can be constructed by induction on $n$.
 Let $Y_0:= X$, $\E_0 := \E$.
 Consider $Y_1 = \P(\E_0)$ with its canonical map $f_1: Y_1 \to Y_0$.
 The tautological line bundle $\eL_1$ on $Y_1$ is a $G$-equivariant subbundle of $f_1^*\E_0$.
 The quotient $\E_1 := f^*\E_0 / \eL_1$ is a rank $(n-1)$ bundle on $Y_1$ and we have $f_1^*[\E] = [\eL_1] + [\E_1]$.
 Moreover, the pullback $f^*: K^G_0(Y_0)_k \to K^G_0(Y_1)_k$ is injective by the projective bundle theorem.
 We can continue by induction. \end{proof}

-The following standard trick extends the projective bundle formula to flag varieties (alternatively, one can deduce this from a suitable semi-orthogonal decomposition). \begin{discussion} Let $X \in \Sch_k^{\qcqs, G}$ and $\eE \in \VB^G(X)$.
-Let $Y = \Flag_{X}(\eE, \mu)$ be the associated partial flag variety bundle of type $\mu$ over $X$.
-Take $W = \Flag_X(\eE)$ to be the corresponding full flag variety bundle.
-Then we have natural maps
+The following standard trick extends the projective bundle formula to flag varieties (alternatively, one can deduce this from a suitable semi-orthogonal decomposition). \begin{discussion} Take $d \in \mathbb{N}$, let $\mu$ be a dominant cocharacter of the diagonal torus $T \leq \GL_d$ and consider the corresponding Levi subgroup $L_{\mu}$ with block sizes $(d_1, \dots, d_l)$.